rawify/Fraction.js/README.md

 Fraction pow(exp)
 ---
 Returns the power of the actual number, raised to an integer exponent.
 *Note:* Rational exponents are planned, but would slow down the function a lot, because of a kinda slow root finding algorithm, whether the result will become irrational.
 So for now, only integer exponents are implemented.

-Fraction set(n)
----
-Set a number n to the actual object

 Fraction mod(n)
 ---